Job Spider is a free service with no pay-for-use plans.

 Job Spider vs. Indeed:

-Indeed is the largest online job board and offers free job posting as well as the option to sponsor job posts for more exposure.
+Indeed is the largest online job board and offers free job postings as well as the option to sponsor job posts for more exposure.
 Job Spider is a free site but there is an option to contact the site's administrator to discuss advertising options.
 These services are not standard and are not listed on the website.

 Job Spider vs. Monster:

 Monster is an online job board that offers paid posts starting from $12.00 for the pay-per-click plan, while Job Spider only offers free posting.
 Employers need to contact the Job Spider site administrator for advanced advertising options.
+That said, unlike Job Spider, Monster offers a more extensive resume database.

 Job Spider vs. CareerBuilder:

 CareerBuilder post prices start at $349.00 per month, while all job posts on Job Spider are free.
-CareerBuilder offers far more advanced hiring tools such as candidate engagement strategies and analytics from job posts to manage campaigns.
+CareerBuilder offers far more advanced hiring tools, such as candidate engagement strategies and analytics from job posts, to manage campaigns.
 An attractive feature of Job Spider is the ability to browse resumes for free.